A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 Brunch Hours | 9am-2pm, Saturday and Sunday

-Modern aesthetic meets classic cafe at Bleak House, and weekenders can now enjoy savory options along with the House’s excellent brunch on both days of the weekend.
-New waffle flavors are posted weekly on their Facebook page.
-For those without a sweet tooth, additional options like the Breakfast Sammie or Grateful Oats also provide an accompaniment for your morning joe.
+Modern aesthetic meets classic cafe at Bleak House, and weekenders can now enjoy savory options, like pastries and quiche, along with the House’s excellent brunch on both days of the weekend.

 Bravo!
-Cucina Italiana — M, V
+Cucina Italiana — BB

 5001 Monroe St

-419-472-1200 | Bravoitalian.com
+419-472-1200 | bravoitalian.com

 Brunch Hours | 11am-3pm, Saturday and Sunday

 Franklin Park Mall’s branch of this Italian chain offers a weekend brunch menu every Saturday and Sunday until 3pm.
-Entrees like a Sicilian Omelette and a Candied Bacon and Egg Burger merge the expectations of an American diner with a twist.
+Entrees like a Sicilian Omelette, Stuffed French Toast and Eggs and Bacon couple the traditional American brunch with a unique twist.

+Stationed inside the Renaissance Hotel, this laidback eatery features an array of signatures, such as Chicken and Corn Waffles, Avocado Tostada and the Crabcake “Benedict,” as well as a Bloody Mary and Mimosa bar starting at 10am.

+Situated in the historic Oliver House, this quaint spot with an urban atmosphere offers international bistro fare.
+Some featured items on the brunch menu include Eggs Benedict, quiche of the day, and corned beef hash and eggs.

-Champion’s Club Bar and Grille at Brandywine Country Club — M
+Champion’s Club Bar and Grille at Brandywine Country Club BB

 6904 Salisbury Rd, Maumee